drakkan/sftpgo/examples/backup/README.md

 # Data Backup

+:warning: Since v2.4.0 you can use the [EventManager](../../docs/eventmanager.md) to schedule backups.

 The `backup` example script shows how to use the SFTPGo REST API to backup your data.

 The script is written in Python and has the following requirements: